The ELP Team - Past & Present

 Steve GulickSteve was ELP's first engineer, and accompanied us to the field in 2000.
 He is now an expert in remote sensing for wildlife protection, and you can find him heading up his own organization, Wildland Security here.

 © Mya Thompson

 Eric worked for ELP from 2001-2005 as an engineer and researcher.
-For the 2002 Dzanga expedition, he deployed an array of BRP's TARU units to collect time-synchronized elephant vocalizations.
+For the 2002 Dzanga expedition, he deployed an array of sound recorders to collect time-synchronized elephant vocalizations.
 He created and deployed the 'Musthmaster' digital camera array system to capture elephant locations within the Dzanga Bai, and later built a custom database for the team's analysis.
-Eric is currently working on BRP's automatic-detection buoy system, but has many fond memories of Dzanga.
+Eric has moved on from Cornell, but has many fond memories of Dzanga.

 © Josi Demmer

 Bruce Thompson and Nik BatruchBruce is a professor of physics at Ithaca College.
 He's also the father of one of ELP's founding members, Mya Thompson.
 He has had an active interest in ELP ever since Mya started here.
 Nik was one of Bruce's students when the two of them went with Peter to Gabon in 2007 and provided the expertise for recording seismic activity for the project on the effect of oil exploration on elephant activity (see more here).
 Nik has now moved on to a career in sound engineering.